Auckland Town Hall: Town Hall Organ

 It was extensively remodelled in 1969-1970 when the organ reform movement reached New Zealand, significantly altering and reducing its original Romantic-era power, discarding many parts of the original, and adding new ones to produce a then-fashionable Baroque sound.
 The resulting compromised instrument was dismantled in January 2008 for restoration and rebuilding.
 The rebuilt organ, incorporating remaining parts of the 1911 original, some recently recovered components, and new elements, was built by Orgelbau Klais of Bonn, Germany.
 It returned to the Great Hall at the end of 2008, and was reassembled as the country's largest (and once again most powerful), organ.

 Auckland City had committed itself to providing NZ$3 million to the restoration project, with a $500,000 remainder obtained via private fundraising.
 The restored organ was officially unveiled on 21 March 2010, with a specially commissioned symphony.

-Auckland Philharmonia Orchestra
+Auckland Philharmonia

 In early February 2016, the administration staff of New Zealand's largest metropolitan orchestra, the Auckland Philharmonia, moved into the vacant former mayoral office suite, making Auckland Town Hall, where the orchestra largely performs, its new home.